letsencrypt/website/content/en/certificates.md

 # Root CAs

 Our root key material is kept safely offline.
 We issue end-entity certificates to subscribers from the intermediates described in the next section.
-All root certificate Subjects have a Country field of `C = US`.

 Note that Root CAs don't have expiration dates in quite the same way that other certificates do.
 Although their self-signed certificates do contain a `notAfter` date, Root Programs and Trust Stores may decide to trust a Root CA beyond that date, or terminate trust in it before that date.
 As such, the end-of-validity dates given below are approximate, based on current Root Program policies.